berryboy2012/pybind11-cuda/README.md

 # Prerequisites

-Cuda
+CUDA

 Python 3.6 or greater

-Cmake >= 3.18 (for CUDA support and the new FindPython3 module)
+CMake >= 3.18 (for CUDA support and the new FindPython3 module)

 # To build